EricHagen/BIOL-5153/README.md

-This folder contains all my assignments for BIOL5153: Practical Programming
+This folder contains all my assignments for BIOL5153: Practical Programming.